Inferno (Doctor Who): Locations

-The exterior shots used in this production were filmed at Kingsnorth Industrial Estate on the Hoo peninsula, Kent which featured as the setting for the Inferno project.
+The exterior shots used in this production were filmed on location at Kingsnorth Industrial Estate on the Hoo peninsula, Kent which featured as the setting for the Inferno project.

 Music

 Director Douglas Camfield chose not to commission any new incidental music for the serial, but instead made use of existing library recordings by members of the BBC Radiophonic Workshop.
 These included: "Blue Veils & Golden Sands" and "The Delian Mode" (both by Delia Derbyshire); "Battle Theme", "Homeric Theme", "Attack of the Alien Minds" and "Souls in Space" (all by Brian Hodgson); and "Build Up To" (by David Vorhaus).
 In addition, as was usual, Brian Hodgson supplied new sound effects for the serial, including "Tardis Control On & Warp Transfer".

 According to the DVD release notes from the ITV serial Timeslip, this music subsequently featured in the second episode of that show's serial The Time Of The Ice Box.

 Cast notes

 Camfield cast John Levene as the scripted UNIT sergeant, allowing the character to become that of Benton, who Camfield had cast Levene as in The Invasion (1969).
 As a result of this decision, Benton was also included in the previous serial, The Ambassadors of Death.

 Christopher Benjamin, who plays Sir Keith Gold, subsequently appeared as Henry Gordon Jago in The Talons of Weng-Chiang (1977), and as Colonel Hugh Curbishley in "The Unicorn and the Wasp" (2008).
 He also played Tardelli in the audio play Grand Theft Cosmos.
 Most recently, he has returned to play the character of Henry Gordon Jago in a long-running series of audio dramas titled Jago & Litefoot based upon the situation established in The Talons of Weng-Chiang.

 The role of Petra Williams was given to Sheila Dunn when Kate O'Mara was unavailable to play the part.
 O'Mara would, years later, be cast as The Rani, a renegade Time Lord.
 Dunn was the wife of this story's co-director, Douglas Camfield, and had appeared twice before in Doctor Who, in The Invasion (1968) and The Daleks' Master Plan (1965–66).

 Ian Fairbairn (Bromley) had previously appeared as Questa in The Macra Terror (1967) and as Gregory in The Invasion, and would subsequently feature as Doctor Chester in The Seeds of Doom (1976).

 Derek Newark (Greg Sutton) had previously played Za in the first ever Doctor Who serial, An Unearthly Child, in 1963.

 Stuntman Alan Chuntz received a bad leg injury in episode 3 when he was hit by the car Jon Pertwee was driving.
 Pertwee felt so bad about it that he became ill himself, which threatened to disrupt filming.